Tell us how you plan to pay

 If your fee status is Home and you are starting your first undergraduate course, you may be able apply for a tuition fee loan from the UK Government.

 If you have applied for a student loan, do not select another payment method during registration or you could be charged the fees twice.
 If your loan details do not appear during registration, contact Student Finance.

 If you don't want to take out the loan, you can pay your fees to us directly.

-You can set up a Direct Debit payment during online registration or you can print out and use the Direct Debit mandate form during registration.
+You can set up a Direct Debit payment during online registration.

 Direct Debit payments are made in two instalments.
 Each instalment is 50% of your annual tuition fee.